Green-Software-Foundation/patterns/docs/catalog/cloud/choose-sustainable-region.md

 ## Solution

 Run the workloads in a region that the used cloud provider labels as most sustainable.
-Choose the region that is near your application so that data transfer to and from the sustainable region minimal.
+Choose the region that is still near to your application so that data transfer to and from the sustainable region is minimal.

 ## SCI Impact